evkx/evkx.github.io/content/models/xpeng/x9/X9_AWD_Performance/_index.md

 You can choose between 1 different paint colors when ordering this model.

 The car has two [regular doors](../../../../technology/doors/) in the first row, [sliding doors](../../../../technology/doors/) in the second row and a tailgate.
 Powered doors are a standard function for the side doors.
+The tailgate is electrically powered.

 There is only one roof option for this model.